mozilla/pontoon/README.md

 Hooks
 --------------

-To use PHP hooks, link or move Pontoon clone to your web server's document root.
+To use PHP hooks, link `/hooks/` to your web server's document root.
 Store Pontoon application path in the $path variable in your local PHP settings file in `/hooks/php/local-settings.php` if different from `http://localhost:8000`.
 To extract strings, run `xgettext -L PHP --keyword=_w --from-code=UTF-8 --output=messages.pot *.php`.

 Updates
 -------